steelThread/mimeograph/README.md

 This assumes that you have Homebrew installed and are using it for pacakge management on OS X.  If you aren't already using it download it [here](http://mxcl.github.com/homebrew/).
 If you are already using Macport, Fink or *nix use these instructions as a guide.

 1. run "brew update"
-1. run "brew install poppler ghostscript imagemagick leptonica redis tesseract"
+1. run "brew install poppler ghostscript imagemagick redis tesseract"
 1. install ruby.  either via
 	1. brew: "brew install ruby"
 	1. [rvm](http://beginrescueend.com/)